 • In a medium bowl, add the powdered sugar, lemon juice, and milk.
 Whisk together well until smooth.

-• Drizzle over the cooled pound cake
+• Drizzle the glaze over the cooled pound cake.

 Recipe Video